 2023 Semester One (1233) (15 POINTS)

 The course is split into two halves.
 The first half focuses on nonlinear dynamics and the Lagrange and Hamilton formulation of mechanics, with topics including bifurcation theory, chaos, limit cycles, Noether's theorem, Lagrange multipliers, Poisson brackets and phase space orbits.
 The second half is dedicated to advanced electrodynamics and includes an introduction to vector calculus in various coordinate systems, techniques for solving Poisson's equation, the Lorentz transformation and special relativity, the transformation rules of electric and magnetic fields, the fields and potentials of relativistic charges, and the formulation of electromagnetism in terms of four-vectors and tensors.

 |Capability 3:||Solution Seeking|

 |Capability 4:||Communication and Engagement|

-- Have a working knowledge of the fundamental principles of canonical mechanics and special relativity.
-(Capability 1, 2 and 4)
+- Critically evaluate the strengths and weaknesses of the different frameworks of classical mechanics (Capability 1, 2 and 4)